-We use Google Ads, Google Analytics (demographic characteristics), Google Conversion Tracking, Google Tag Manager, Google Web Fonts, Google Maps and Sistrix or comparable services on our websites.
+We use Google Ads, Google Analytics (demographic characteristics), Google Conversion Tracking, Google Tag Manager, Google Web Fonts, Google Maps, YouTube and Sistrix or comparable services on our websites.
 This is a third-party service, not necessarily located in Switzerland or Europe (in the case of Google Analytics, it is Google LLC in the USA, www.google.com), with which we can measure and evaluate the use of the website (not person-related).
 Permanent cookies set by the service provider are also used for this purpose.
-The service provider does not receive any personal data from us (and does not retain any IP addresses), but can track your use of the website, combine this information with data from other websites that you have visited and which are also tracked by the service provider, and use this information for its own purposes (e.g. controlling advertising).
+Your information is anonymized and then transmitted to the service provider for advertising purposes.
+The service provider does not receive any personal data from us (anonymized data is not personal data), but can track your use of the website, combine this information with data from other websites that you have visited and which are also tracked by the service provider, and use this information for its own purposes (e.g. controlling advertising).
 If you have registered with the service provider yourself, the service provider also knows you.
 The processing of your personal data by the service provider then takes place under the responsibility of the service provider in accordance with its data protection provisions.
-The service provider only informs us how our respective website is used (no information about you personally).
+The service provider only informs us how our respective website and adds are used (no information about you personally).

 The following tools are also used, which are not immediately obvious: Flockler and Siteimprove.

-ti&m AG uses the job portal of the company Abacus Research AG, Abacus-Platz 1, CH-9300 Wittenbach, Switzerland.
+If the website visitor then wishes to apply to ti&m, he or she will be redirected to the job portal of Abacus Research AG, Abacus-Platz 1, CH-9300 Wittenbach, Switzerland.
 The online application leads to your application being temporarily stored on the servers of Abacus Research AG.
 Application data will normally be deleted immediately after downloading by us, but at the latest 4 weeks after successful submission of the application data.
 If you send us a spontaneous application by other means, we will process it immediately, but it will not be temporarily stored on the job portal.